boomanaiden154/gsoc2022-notes/2023/april/23/meeting-notes.md

   misses or branch mispredicts, but varying front-end conditions (even run to run) seems to be the main factor that significantly impacts the accuracey.
 * EuroLLVM?

+# During Meeting

+* Opening a forum post on platforms that we're targetting.
+* Already implicitly only x86 64
+* Frontend stalls are probably just something we should be modelling as they are real world.
+However, Stephane (author of libpfm might be able to take a look).
+Performance counters might just be buggy.
+* EuroLLVM - Ondrej: maybe